arskqz/Slots-Rosvopeli/README.md

 Game mimics slots machine look and the art is Gravity Falls themed.

+> [!WARNING]
-<font color="red">This is propably never gonna get updated!
-It was a fun project to learn qml.</font>
+> This is never getting updated!
+It was a fun project to learn qml.

 ### Spin the wheel and win